andyatkinson/rideshare/README.md

 ## Installation Steps

-1. Install prerequisites.
-Ruby, Bundler, etc.
+1. Install the Prerequisites above.
-1. `cd` into your source code project directory, e.g. `~/Projects`
+1. `cd` in to your source code directory.
+Mine is `~/Projects`.
-1. From there, run `git clone git@github.com:andyatkinson/rideshare.git`
+1. From there run `git clone git@github.com:andyatkinson/rideshare.git`
-1. Go in to that directory, `cd rideshare`
+1. `cd rideshare`

-    You should now be in ~/Projects/rideshare.
-Since Bundler is installed, run `bundle install` to install all of the gems for Rideshare.

-1. Once the gems are installed, create the database.
+    You're now in a directory like ~/Projects/rideshare.

+    Since you installed Bundler earlier, and are running the Ruby version the project expects, you're ready to install the gems.

+    To install all the Rideshare gems, run `bundle install`.

+    If you run into errors, please open an Issue on this project.
+Errors are most common when installing gems with native dependencies like `pg`.

+1. If all gems were installed successfully, you're ready to set up the database.
+Run the following commands from your terminal.

     ```sh
     bin/rails db:create:all
     rake test
     ```

-1. You should now have development and test databases, e.g. `rideshare_development` and `rideshare_test`.
+1. You should now have development and test databases, `rideshare_development` and `rideshare_test`.

+    You're done now, but if you want to do one more step, run tests to see if everything passes.

-1. (Optional) To confirm everything is working, try running `bin/rails test` to run the test suite.
+1. (Optional) Try running `bin/rails test` to run the full test suite.
+If it passes 100%, you're in good shape.

 ## Installation Guides